-SA1 has considered the questions below and provided a CR to clarify the time management requirements for Persional IoT Network access.
-Specifically PIN duration management allows the authorized PIN user to specify the start and stop time(s) and the periodicity for repetitive starts and stops.

-is currently studying Application layer support for Personal IoT Network as part of a Release 18 Study Item (FS_PINAPP).
-Currently in 3GPP TS 22.261, “Establishing duration of the PIN” is included as part of PIN management requirements.
-SA6 is considering an intermediary state (Active and not-active) for the PIN between creation and deletion of PIN to address this requirement.
-With this capability, the PIN owner/admin would be able to temporarily suspend the PIN when required and can activate the PIN without going through the process of creating the PIN.
-This would be advantageous when the duration of the PIN is set as “Valid during 9AM to 5PM everyday”, “Valid only during weekdays”.

 Question 1 to SA1: Whether the requirement “Establishing duration of the PIN” can also be considered to include a scheduled validity period such as “Valid during particular time of the day”, “Valid only during weekdays” etc.?

-This type of control could be supported by means of the clarified requirement.
+The existing relevant requirement is:

+The 5G system shall support mechanisms for a network operator or authorized 3rd party (e.g., a PIN User) to create, remove and manage a PIN, including:

+...

+- Establishing duration of the PIN;

+The interpretation of this requirement from a stage 2 perspective is left to the discretion of SA6.
+The requirement is not intended to include or exclude any possible technical realization.

 Question 2 to SA1: Whether the PIN owner or Admin can be able to suspend the PIN temporarily as part of PIN management?

-The clarification to PIN duration management states that the start and stop time(s) are configurable.
 Whether and how this corresponds to the ability to 'suspend' a PIN temporarily is a matter for stage 2 groups to determine.

 2 Actions